Basssiiie/OpenRCT2-FlexUI/README.md

 ### Using a development build

+To publish a local version of FlexUI for use in your own plugins;
+1. Make a local build using `npm run build` or `npm run build:dev`.
-To publish a local version of FlexUI for use in your own plugins; run `npm run publish:local` to install a local build into your global npm packages directory.
-Then in the main folder of your new plugin; run `npm link openrct2-flexui` to temporarily link the local FlexUI build to your new plugin.
+2. Run `npm run publish:local` to install a local build into your global npm packages directory.
+3. In the main folder of your new plugin; run `npm link openrct2-flexui` to temporarily link the local FlexUI build to your new plugin.

 ### Unit tests